frouioui/tagenal/docs/setup-jaeger.md

 ## Next step

 The next step is to run the APIs in our kubernetes cluster.
-Which is detailled [in the next section](./setup-apis.md).
+Which is detailed [in the next section](./setup-apis.md).